 What can I do to prevent a fall?

 Some health conditions, medications and footwear can affect your ability to stay steady on your feet.
 You might not notice your health changing as it can happen gradually, so it’s important to have regular check-ups so any issues can be picked up before they cause a fall.

 We’ve all heard about the importance of regular exercise for general health.
 As we get older, our muscle strength and balance reduces, which can lead to a fall.
-Exercises designed to improve muscle strength and balance can reduce your risk of a fall by maintaining strong muscles and bones, which in turn will help your balance.
+Exercises designed to improve muscle strength can reduce your risk of a fall by improving your posture, coordination and balance.

 NHS Choices have advice on exercises for older people which can be undertaken in the home – including exercising when seated and exercises to improve balance, flexibility and strength.

 Take care of your eyes

 Eyesight changes as we age and can lead to a trip or loss of balance.
 Some eye conditions such as macular degeneration, glaucoma and cataracts increase with age and it’s important that these are detected at an early stage.